 Based on the well-known original memtest86 written by Chris Brady, memtest86+ is a port by some members of the x86-secret team.
 Our goal is to provide an up-to-date and completly reliable version of this software tool aimed at memory failures detection.

-MemtestG80 is a modified version of Memtest86+ with some additional custom tests which works on CUDA-enabled nVidia graphics cards, which has been created by Imran Haque from the Pande Group.
-It may be useful to those running Folding@home on their GPUs to help detect memory errors that could compromise a simulation but will not trigger a proper EUE.
+MemtestG80 and MemtestCL are modified versions of Memtest86+ with some additional custom tests which work on CUDA-enabled nVidia graphics cards, and any OpenCL based graphics card respectively.
+They may be useful to those running Folding@home on their GPUs to help detect memory errors that could compromise a simulation but will not trigger a proper EUE.

 This is a simple program that tests if a system's OpenGL abilities are working properly.